-This course uses Blackboard for the facilitation of communications between faculty and students, submission of assignments, and posting of grades.
+This course uses Blackboard for the facilitation of communications between faculty and students and posting of grades.
 The Blackboard course site can be accessed at https://blackboard.stonybrook.edu You are responsible for having a reliable computer and Internet connection throughout the term.